smithy-lang/smithy/docs/source/1.0/spec/aws/aws-core.rst

 Format of an ARN
 ================

-An ARN is is a structured URI made up of the following components:
+An ARN is a structured URI made up of the following components:

 .. code-block:: none